 When presenting a money order for payment, the payee must sign in the presence of a Postal Service employee.
-If the payee is not personally known to the Postal Service employee, the payee must provide identification.
-Normally acceptable forms of identification are driver's permits, military identification cards, or other credentials with the signature of bearer and serial numbers or other indicia that can be traced to the holder.
-Social Security cards are not acceptable.
+If the payee is not personally known to the Postal Service employee, the payee must provide an acceptable primary form of identification (see 131.3).
 The Postal Service may refuse payment on any money order when the payee's identity is not proven to the satisfaction of the Postal Service employee.